 Children between the ages of 5 and 16 years can be accommodated, however space for highchairs, capsules and prams is not available.
 Due to safety concerns, children under the age of 5 years cannot be accommodated.

 The spectacular Great Ocean Road is one of Australia’s most popular destinations.
 Experience views of uninterrupted beaches, dramatic coastlines and the lush rainforest of the Otway ranges with a small group Eco-tour.
 Travel west to the start of the Great Ocean Road and pass the coastal towns of Lorne and Apollo Bay.
-Arrive at the iconic Cape Otway Lighthouse, mainland Australia’s oldest surviving lighthouse and enjoy breathtaking views over the Southern Ocean and Bass Strait from the lighthouse, then enjoy your BBQ lunch.
-After lunch discover the Shipwreck Coast, stroll along the historic beaches and see Loch Ard Gorge.
+Arrive at the iconic Cape Otway Lighthouse, mainland Australia’s oldest surviving lighthouse and enjoy breathtaking views over the Southern Ocean and Bass Strait from the lighthouse.
+Discover the Shipwreck Coast, stroll along the historic beaches and see Loch Ard Gorge.
 Arrive at the 12 Apostles and descend the Gibson’s Steps where you will be dwarfed by the high cliff line and these enormous offshore stacks.
 With small tour groups, there is plenty of time to get out and explore nature at its very best.